Agustín Castilla-Ávila is a composer, guitarist, improviser, graphic artist, author and artistic researcher.

 He is currently writing the research “Instrumental Techniques Interchange, On Processes of Importing and Exporting Techniques in the Composition and Performance of Contemporary Music” at the University of Salzburg and Mozarteum University.

 Silence is an area of research for Castilla-Ávila is.
 In 2013 he composed “The Rest is Silence”, the first existing silent opera, for which he was awarded the Salzburg Region’s annual scholarship.
 In 2008 he created the graphic series «Still Life with Silence».
 He exhibited these works in Japan, Ukraine, Latvia, Austria, Italy, France, Spain, Portugal and Mexico.

-As a lecturer, he gave more than 100 lectures on his ideas in several countries in Europe, Asia and America (including Reina Sofia in Madrid, Mozarteum in Salzburg, Yong Siew To Conservatory in Singapore, Boston University).
+As a lecturer, he gave more than 100 lectures on his ideas in several countries in Europe, Asia and America (including Juilliard in New York, Mozarteum in Salzburg, Yong Siew To Conservatory in Singapore, Boston University).
 As an author, he has also published several publications on these ideas in Austria, the USA, Poland and Slovenia.

 He is currently Visiting Professor for Artistic Research at Instituto Katarina Gurska de Investigaciones Artísticas in Spain.
 He had previously taught at other international institutions (including the Orff Institute at Mozarteum, Arizona State University, Conservatorio Profesional de Lucena, Conservatorio Profesional de Ceuta) and given master classes.